Sidenreng Rappang Regency: Topography

 Rappang Sidenreng lies at an altitude between 10 m - 1500 m from sea level.
 State of the topography in this area varies between a flat area covering 879.85 km^{2} (46.72%) in the west, a hilly area of 290.17 km^{2} (15.43%) and a mountainous area of 712.81 km^{2} (37.85%) in the northeast.
-The northeastern portion (Pitu Riase District) is very underpopulated.
+The largest northeastern district (Pitu Riase District) is very underpopulated.

 Economy

 Sidenreng Rappang is a center of rice production in South Sulawesi.
 It is mainly supported by a network of technical irrigation to irrigate rice fields throughout the year.
 Some of the existing irrigation network in Sidenreng Rappang include: